Neural Topic Model via Optimal Transport: Background

 \subsection{Neural Topic Models}

-Most of existing NTMs can be viewed as the extensions of conventional topic models like LDA on the framework of VAEs for modelling documents where the latent variables can be interpreted as topics.
+Most of existing NTMs can be viewed as the extensions of the framework of VAEs where the latent variables can be interpreted as topics.
 Suppose the document collection to be analysed has $V$ unique words (i.e., vocabulary size).
 Each document consists of a word count vector denoted as $\vec{x} \in \mathbb{N}^V$ and a latent distribution over $K$ topics: $\vec{z} \in \mathbb{R}^K$.
 An NTM assumes that $\vec{z}$ for a document is generated from a prior distribution $p(\vec{z})$ and $\vec{x}$ is generated by the conditional distribution $p_{\phi}(\vec{x}|\vec{z})$ that is modelled by a decoder $\phi$.
 The model's goal is to infer the topic distribution given the word counts, i.e., to calculate the posterior $p(\vec{z} | \vec{x})$, which is approximated by the variational distribution $q_{\theta}(\vec{z} | \vec{x})$ modelled by an encoder $\theta$.
 Similar to VAEs, the training objective of NTMs is the maximisation of the Evidence Lower BOund (ELBO):

-The first term is the expected log-likelihood or reconstruction error.
+The first term above is the expected log-likelihood or reconstruction error.
 As $\vec{x}$ is a count-valued vector, it is usually assumed to be generated from the multinomial distribution: $p_\phi(\vec{x}|\vec{z})\eqdef\text{Multi}(\phi(\vec{z}))$, where $\phi(\vec{z})$ is a probability vector output from the decoder.
 Therefore, the expected log-likelihood is proportional to $\vec{x}^T \log \phi(\vec{z})$.
 The second term is the Kullback–Leibler (KL) divergence that regularises $q_{\theta}(\vec{z} | \vec{x})$ to be close to its prior $p(\vec{z})$.
 To interpret topics with words, $\phi(\vec{z})$ is usually constructed by a single-layer network~\citep{srivastava2017autoencoding}: $\phi(\vec{z}) \eqdef \text{softmax}(\matr{W} \vec{z})$, where $\matr{W} \in \mathbb{R}^{V \times K}$ indicates the weights between topics and words.
 Different NTMs may vary in the prior and the posterior of $\vec{z}$, for example, the model in~\citet{miao2017discovering} applies Gaussian distributions for them and \citet{srivastava2017autoencoding,burkhardt2019decoupling} show that Dirichlet is a better choice.
 However, reparameterisation cannot be directly applied to a Dirichlet, so various approximations and sampling schemes have been proposed.